Re: keystrokes vs virtual ribbons

 associated with each item in the ribbons?

-Use the ribbons helps a lot to understand the structure of the ribbons, with
+Use the ribbons helps a lot to understand the structure of the ribbons,

-keystrokes doesn't work, and sometimes I don't know what is worse, if the
+the keystrokes doesn't work, and sometimes I don't know what is worse, if

 So I see both ways very inconvenient.

-Is there a way to get the keystrokes and at the same time keeping the logic
+Is there a way to get the keystrokes and at the same time keeping the

-structure of the ribbons,?
+logic structure of the ribbons,?

 I am trying to teach people to use MS word, and excel, but the ribbons is